 Dinden National Park (Clohesy River Road and fig tree boardwalk)

 Also within Dinden National Park, enjoy the scenic drive along Clohesy River Road and walk the Clohesy River fig tree boardwalk.
-Clohesy River Road is accessed from the Kennedy Highway (9km north east of the intersection with Davies Creek Road or 10km south west of Kuranda).
+Clohesy River Road is accessed from the Kennedy Highway (9km north east of the intersection with Davies Creek Road or 10km south west of Kuranda turn-off).
 Access is only by four-wheel-drive vehicles and the creek crossings may be impassable after rain.
 All vehicles must be road registered.